PaulNovack/boxesReact/README.md

 <img src="https://user-images.githubusercontent.com/3844301/170073844-9e893950-2ca9-4a53-a672-c6724f6de4ca.jpeg" alt="drawing" width="250"/>

+- Deprecated..  rewrite done in functional components this is old react class based front end

 - Boxes front end in React for CPlus or Go Backends.
 A simple mobile app to inventory items in boxes with pictures and description.

 - Work in progress....
 Missing Nav Bar can test box and items add update delete currently.
 Refresh will return to login screen currently (purposefully at moment)